Julian Garrett

-Julian B. Garrett (born November 7, 1940) is an American lawyer and politician and is currently the Senator from the 11th district in the Iowa Senate.
+Julian B. Garrett (November 7, 1940 – June 8, 2026) was an American lawyer and politician who was a Senator from the 11th district in the Iowa Senate.

-Background
+Life and career

 Garrett served as a Republican in the Iowa House of Representatives as the Representative from the 73rd District from 2011 until 2013.
 In November 2013, Garrett was elected to the Iowa State Senate in a special election following the resignation of Kent Sorenson who pleaded guilty to obstruction of justice and other felonies related to campaign finances.

 Garrett was subsequently re-elected in 2014, 2018, and 2022.
-Garrett was born in Des Moines, Iowa, and resides in Indianola.
-He has a B.A. from Central College and a J.D. from the University of Iowa College of Law.
+Garrett was born in Des Moines, Iowa, and resided in Indianola.
+He had a B.A. from Central College and a J.D. from the University of Iowa College of Law.

+Garrett died in Des Moines June 8, 2026, at the age of 85.